tensorflow/tfjs-examples/jena-weather/README.md

 The data used in this demo is the
 [Jena weather archive dataset](https://www.kaggle.com/pankrzysiu/weather-archive-jena).

+This example also showcases the usage of the following important APIs in TensorFlow.js

+- `tf.data.generator()`: How to create `tf.data.Dataset` objects from generator
+  functions.
+- `tf.Model.fitDataset()`: How to use a `tf.data.Dataset` object to train a `tf.Model` and use another `tf.data.Dataset` object to perform validation of the model at the end of every training epoch.
+- `tfvis.show.fitCallbacks()`: How to use the convenient method to plot training-set and validation-set losses at the end of batches and epochs of model training.

 ## Training RNNs

 This exapmle shows how to predict temperature using a few different types of models, including linear regressors, multilayer perceptrons, and recurrent neural networks (RNNs).
-While training of the first two types of models happen in the browser, the training of RNNs happen in Node.js, due to their heavier computational load and longer training time.
+While training of the first two types of models happens in the browser, the training of RNNs is conducted in Node.js, due to their heavier computational load and longer training time.

 For example, to train a gated recurrent unit (GRU) model, use shell commands: